safatanc/safatanc-connect-core/docs/api-spec.md

 ## Email Configuration

 The application sends transactional emails for various events like user registration, email verification, and password reset.
+Emails are sent asynchronously to improve API response times - the API will respond immediately while email sending happens in the background.

 To enable email functionality, the following environment variables need to be configured:

 - `SMTP_HOST`: SMTP server hostname (default: smtp.gmail.com)
 - `SMTP_PORT`: SMTP server port (default: 587)